sustainablelab/isometric_test/README.md

 window.
 With `b=0` and `c=0` it was easy to notice that the offset vector `(e,f)` in `T` became offset vector `blah` in `invT`.
 TODO: finish writing this section.

+## Rotate zoom and pan

+The game will not have rotate, zoom, and pan, but I would like to rotate, zoom, and pan while editing.

+TODO: come up with a mouse UI for rotating, zooming, and panning.

+Zooming and panning should be easy:

+* zooming modifies the 2x2 part of the matrix with a scaling factor
+* panning modifies the augmented column

+Rotation is the tricky one.
+I think it manipulates every value in the matrix.

+To understand the effect of `a`, `b`, `c`, `d`, `e`, and `f`, I place the grid origin (0,0) at the center of the grid.
+I also color line x=0 green (the y-axis) and line y=0 red (the x-axis).
+I play with the values and observe the following:

+- `a`
+  - y-axis is fixed, all other grid lines move
+  - increasing `a` stretches the grid towards '+x'
+  - decreasing `a` stretches the grid towards '-x'
+- `d`
+  - x-axis is fixed, all other grid lines move
+  - decreasing `d` stretches the grid towards '+y'
+  - increasing `d` stretches the grid towards '-y'
+- `b`
+  - x-axis is fixed, all other grid lines move
+  - increasing `b` shears '+'y values in the '+x' direction
+  - decreasing `b` shears '+'y values in the '-x' direction
+- `c`
+  - y-axis is fixed, all other grid lines move
+  - increasing `c` shears '+x' values in the '-y' direction
+  - decreasing `c` shears '+x' values in the '+y' direction
+- `e`
+  - increasing `e` moves the grid towards '+x'
+  - decreasing `e` moves the grid towards '-x'
+- `f`
+  - increasing `f` moves the grid towards '-y'
+  - decreasing `f` moves the grid towards '+y'

+I'm going to put a hold on proper rotation for now.